 As I continue my own journey, and as you continue yours, keep this in mind.
 Your imposter syndrome is a part of you, but it doesn’t have to define you.
 It can push you to be better, but don’t let it push you to be worse.
 It isn’t going to go away.
 But maybe, just maybe, learning to live with imposter syndrome is the true way to conquer it.

-Melanie Stapleton is a music educator, researcher, author, and choral director currently located in the greater Houston area.
-She is the founder of Blurring the Binary, and holds a Masters of Music Education from the University of North Texas, and a Bachelors of Music Education from Louisiana State University.
+Melanie Stapleton (she/her) is a music educator, researcher, author, and choral director located in Chicago.
+She is currently a PhD student at Northwestern University in Evanston, Illinois, pursuing a PhD in Music Studies with a specialization in Music Education and an interdisciplinary certificate in Gender and Sexuality Studies.
+She is the founder of Blurring the Binary, and holds a Masters of Music Education from the University of North Texas as well as a Bachelors of Music Education from Louisiana State University.
 She is a strong believer that the choral ensemble should be a musical family and a safe place offering unconditional love for all.
 When not teaching, she can be found hanging with her Golden Retriever, Queso, playing video games, or jamming to the latest choral hits.